Open-Models-Startup/docs-vite/docs/guides/user-guide/getting-started.md

 ![Projects](./assets/projects-view.png)

 :::tip Tip
-Some frameworks also provide short URLs that you can use to create new StackBlitz projects.
+Some frameworks also provide short URLs that you can use to create new OpenModels projects.
 Check out [the list of “.new domains” here](/guides/user-guide/starter-projects#new-domains).
 :::

 ## Importing code for quick demos

-Alternatively, you can also use StackBlitz classic editor to [open an existing GitHub repository](/guides/user-guide/importing-projects).
+Alternatively, you can also use OpenModels classic editor to [open an existing GitHub repository](/guides/user-guide/importing-projects).
 This option is suitable for the situations when there is no starter project for your favorite framework featured on the dashboard and you'd like to prepare a demo nevertheless.

 ## Grouping your projects into Collections